ROOPAUS/Deep-Learning/README.md

 - It is using tweaking and our own sense of judgement that we finally reach a minimal loss stage.

+#### Underfitting and Overfitting:

+- We split the input data into 3 sets : training set, validation set amd test set

+- In each epoch we train with the training data, and then run through the validation data ( which is the proxy for  test set)

+- To improve accuracy, we again train the training data and run through the validation data

+- This happens until we reach the accuracy we want.
+Then we bring out the test set and run through it.
+If it gives the same accuracy as validation set, then its fine, else we start all over again.

 ### Types of neural networks:

 - Feed Forward Neural Network : Data travels only in 1 direction.
 Used in speech and vision applications.